 Our charter permits our board of directors to reclassify any authorized but unissued shares of stock into one or more classes of preferred stock.
-Our board of directors will generally have broad discretion over the size and timing of any such reclassification, subject to a finding that the reclassification and issuance of such preferred stock is in the best interests of NeXt Innovation and our existing common stockholders.
+Our board of directors will generally have broad discretion over the size and timing of any such reclassification, subject to a finding that the reclassification and issuance of such preferred stock is in the best interests of GSV Capital and our existing common stockholders.
 Any issuance of preferred stock would be subject to certain limitations imposed under the 1940 Act, including the requirement that such preferred stock have equal voting rights with our outstanding common stock.
 See "Description of Securities - Preferred Stock."
-As of April 22, 2011, we are authorized to issue up to 100,000,000 shares of common stock, of which 3,500,100 shares will be issued and outstanding after completion of this offering.
+We are authorized to issue up to 100,000,000 shares of common stock.
+Based on 3,335,100 shares issued and outstanding as of June 30, 2011, there will be 5,235,100 shares issued and outstanding immediately following the completion of this offering.
 In the event our board of directors opts to reclassify a portion of our unissued shares of common stock into a class of preferred stock, those preferred shares would have a preference over our common stock with respect to dividends and liquidation.
 The cost of any such reclassification would be borne by our existing common stockholders.
-In addition, the 1940 Act provides that holders of preferred stock are entitled to vote separately from holders of common stock to elect two preferred stockholders.
+In addition, the 1940 Act provides that holders of preferred stock are entitled to vote separately from holders of common stock to elect two directors.
+As a result, our preferred stockholders will have the ability to reject a director that would otherwise be elected by our common stockholders.
+In addition, while Maryland law generally requires directors to act in the best interests of all of a corporation's stockholders, there can be no assurance that a director elected by our preferred stockholders will not chose to act in a manner that tends to favors our preferred stockholders, particularly where there is a conflict between the interests of our preferred stockholders and our common stockholders.
 The class voting rights of any preferred shares we may issue could make it more difficult for us to take some actions that may, in the future, be proposed by the board of directors and/or the holders of our common stock, such as a merger, exchange of securities, liquidation, or alteration of the rights of a class of our securities, if these actions were perceived by the holders of preferred shares as not in their best interests.
 The issuance of preferred shares convertible into shares of common stock might also reduce the net income and net asset value per share of our common stock upon conversion.
 These effects, among others, could have an adverse effect on your investment in our common